fun things to do with kids in florence italy

 Pisa day trip – If you just want a day on the beach, Viareggio is a resort area, not far from Pisa, with miles of wide sandy beaches.
 The long promenade has plenty of places to get gelato.
 Take a walk on the long jetty or run around the pine wood park, Pineta di Ponente.

-kids books italy
+kids books pisa italy